Liévin: Lefebvre family and sinking of the Titanic

 In March 2022, Coraline Hausenblas, a psychomotricity specialist who carefully studied the letter, claims in a 51 pages report that the document is "fake, as long as it cannot be proved true".
 Even though the letter is fake, it sheds light on the history of this family.
 In 2002, the city of Liévin built a remembrance stone in tribute to the five family members who died during the sinking.
 In 1911, Franck Lefebvre, Mathilde's father, a 40-year-old coal miner, decided to settle in the United States thanks to a friend who also wanted to leave France and who offered him the trip.
-Franck arrived in the United States in March 1911 with one of his sons, Anselme, born in 1901, and settled in Iowa where he worked in the Lodwick mines.
-During one year, he saves money and sends it to Liévin to allow his family to join him.
+Franck arrived in the United States in March 1911 with one of his sons, Anselme, born in 1901, and settled in Iowa, where he worked in the Lodwick mines.
+During one year, he saved money and sent it to Liévin to allow his family to join him.
 In April 1912, his wife Marie Lefebvre, born Daumont (1872-1912), as well as their four children, Mathilde (1899-1912), 12-year-old, Jeanne (1903-1912), 8-year-old, Henri (1906-1912), 5-year-old and Ida (1908-1912), 3-year-old, left Liévin to join him.
-They embarked at Southampton on Wednesday, April 10, 1912 aboard the Titanic in third class.
+They embarked at Southampton on Wednesday 10 April 1912 aboard the Titanic in third class.
 The five family members died during the sinking and their bodies were never found.
 In the United States, while Franck is looking for them, the American administration realizes that he entered the territory illegally and he was expelled.
 He then returned to Liévin, became a coal miner again and died in 1948 in Haillicourt.